stewest/j5-arduino-react/README.md

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.

+    - Git clone https://github.com/stewest/j5-arduino-react.git and cd j5-arduino-react

-Then each from their own terminal:
+Then each from their own separate terminal:

     Terminal 1:
     - cd socket-io-server